floshin/acrolib/glossary.md

   * **180°** in the context of base motions is a motion performed with a 180° turn of the body.
 For instance: Standing, then turning to face the other direction while kneeling down, would be a *180° Kneel-Down*.
   * **270°**, see 180°.
   * **360°**, see 180°.
 The 360° is most commonly done with a Sit-Down, resulting in a very complex motion of performing a full turn while sitting down, therefore called *360° Sit-Down*, which can be and is done in various styles in different acrobatic schools.
 I am distinguishing the following major techniques:
-     * Yaroslavl Style: This technique is used most famously by Aleksandr Kurennoi from the Yaroslavl School in Russia; first with his partner Anna Ivaseva, later with Anastasia Gorbatyuk.
+     * *Yaroslavl Style*: This technique is used most famously by Aleksandr Kurennoi from the Yaroslavl School in Russia; first with his partner Anna Ivaseva, later with Anastasia Gorbatyuk.
 The major characteristic is that it is done through a wide and deep lunge without ever kneeling down, then as soon as possible straightening the front leg to move it into the seated position; the focus on the wide lunge and the straight lines makes it a very elegant style.
-     * Gurgenide Style: ...
+     * *Gurgenidze Style*: ...
-     * Sinyavskaya Way: ...
+     * *Sinyavskaya Way*: ...
-     * Israelian Style: ...
+     * *Israelian Style*: ...
   * **Roll-Down** is an advanced base motion only possible with the top held in one arm, which is a transition from standing or kneeling to lying through a forward roll, while keeping the balancing arm overhead, which requires extraordinary shoulder stability and strength.
-In its easiest forms it is done with the top held at the leg in a lying split or scorpion, which doesn't require much balance from the base; in its most extreme form it is done with the top in a one arm handstand, which requires tremendous balancing skill.
-While being hard, the opposite motion, the *Roll-Up*, is much harder to do.
+In its easiest forms it is done with the top held at the hips in a horizontally lying split or scorpion, which doesn't require much balance from the base; in its most extreme form it is done with the top in a 1on1 handstand, which requires tremendous balancing skill.
+While being hard, the opposite motion, the *Roll-Up*, is much harder to perform.
-  * **Roll-Up**, a base motion from lying to kneeling and eventually standing (but one can also move to a different position after reaching the half-kneeling position, e.g. sliding into splits); it is basically a reversed *Roll-Down* and significantly more difficult.
+  * **Roll-Up**, a base motion from lying to kneeling and eventually standing (although one can also move to a different position after reaching the half-kneeling position, e.g. sliding into splits); it is basically a reversed *Roll-Down* and significantly more difficult.
-  * **Turn-Around** is a motion in which the base holds the top in his hands in a lying position and turns around sideways either from *prone* to *supine* or from *supine* to *prone* (in other words: from belly to back or from back to belly), whereas in the prone position the arms are always bent, while in the supine position the arms can be bent or straight and have to be straightened to some degree during the motion.
+  * **Lying-Turn-Around** is a motion in which the base holds the top in his hands in a lying position and turns around sideways either from *prone* to *supine* or from *supine* to *prone* (in other words: from belly to back or from back to belly), whereas in the prone position the arms are always bent, while in the supine position the arms can be bent or straight and have to be straightened and bended to some degree during the motion.
   *